waldur/waldur-docs/docs/admin-guide/identities/role-assignment-from-claims.md

 says so explicitly and names the claim, because that is step 1 being skipped and no amount of editing the rule will fix it.

+For a rule with **Create a project** on, the dialog also says what will happen to the project:

+- **will be created at the next login**: the user has no such project yet.
+- **uses the existing project**: the user will be added to it.
+- **was provisioned before and has been deleted**: the rule does not recreate it.
+If a project role is all the rule grants, the verdict is *Blocked*.

 ### 4. The user signs in

 The role appears on the organization.
 Expanding the row in **Roles and